A-Jessica-Christie/every-little-thing/_posts/2017-08-10-do-not-read.md

 You only know things that I let you see.

 You don't know my struggles.

-You don't know the demons I'm battling every single day.
+You don't know the demons I have to battle every single day.

 You don't know the pain I'm suffering.

 You know nothing about me.

+&nbsp;

 I may say things to you, sharing a little piece of my mind.
 But don't you dare label me things based on those little puzzles that I left scattered on the floor - the whole picture is so much bigger than your mind to comprehend.

+&nbsp;

 If you don't have the heart to understand it, you don't have the right to judge it.

 As simple as that.

+&nbsp;

+&nbsp;

 &nbsp;